Safecast/bGeigieMini/README.md

 4. Hemisphere : 'N' (north), or 'S' (south). `N`
 5. Longitude : As given by GPS.
 The format is `dddmm.mmmm` where `ddd` is in degrees and `mm.mmmm` is decimal minute. `00658.4623`
 6. East/West : 'W' (west) or 'E' (east) from Greenwich. `E`
+7. Number of Satellites : Number of satellites in view. `3`
-7. Firmware version number. `v3.0.3`
+8. Firmware version number. `v3.0.3`
-8. Temperature in degree Celsius.
+9. Temperature in degree Celsius.
-9. Relative humidity in %.
+10. Relative humidity in %.
-10. Battery voltage in millivolts.
+11. Battery voltage in millivolts.
-11. High voltage in volts, if available.
+12. High voltage in volts, if available.
 Empty otherwise.
-12. SD inserted status.
+13. SD inserted status.
 1=present, 0=missing.
-13. SD initialization status.
+14. SD initialization status.
 1=ok, 0=failed.
-14. SD last write status.
+15. SD last write status.
 1 = ok, 0 = last write failed.
-15. Checksum. `*7D`
+16. Checksum. `*7D`

 ### Checksum computation